NOTE: We use eBay to provide references to live prices of comic books. Clicking a text link or image marked ‘Check live prices’ will take you to eBay.

 In the Underworld Unleashed storyline, Abra Kadabra is given actual magic powers by the demon Neron.

 Journey into Mystery #114, Marvel Comics, 1966

 Making his debut during the Silver Age of comics, Carl Creel, better known as Absorbing Man, is a formidable Thor villain.

 Absorbing Man is capable of absorbing and becoming the properties of anything he touches, thanks to a potion given to him by Loki.

 Absorbing Man's special abilities have caused his downfall a number of times, such as when he turned into water and dissipated.

 Absorbing Man's abilities have also led to his impaired mental state, causing Creel to become temporarily unstable and insane at times.

-When not battling Thor and other Marvel Universe superheroes, Absorbing Man has shown a gentler side, first saving a city from a deadly explosion, and also marrying his love Titania.
+When not battling Thor and other Marvel Comic superheroes, Absorbing Man has shown a gentler side, first saving a city from a deadly explosion, and also marrying his love Titania.

 Created by Zeus in an attempt to match the greatness of Wonder Woman, Achilles Warkiller is a sworn ally of the Olympic Gods.